kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 Declared Features).
 The following version skew scenarios are possible during rolling upgrades:

-**Apiserver ON, kubelet OFF:** The apiserver accepts `spec.resources.limits.pid`.
+**Apiserver ON, kubelet OFF:** The apiserver accepts `spec.resources.limits.pids`.
 The kubelet does not declare `PerPodPIDLimit` in `node.status.declaredFeatures`, so the scheduler avoids placing the pod on this node.
-The node-level `podPidsLimit` applies as a safe fallback.
+If the pod still reaches the node, kubelet admission rejects it rather than running it without the limit.

 **Apiserver OFF, kubelet ON:** Two scenarios:

-**Regular Pods:** The apiserver silently rejects `spec.resources.limits.pid` from new pod specs, so the field never reaches the kubelet.
+**Regular Pods:** The apiserver rejects new pods with `spec.resources.limits.pids` via validation error, so the field never reaches the kubelet.
 The kubelet applies the node-level `podPidsLimit`.

 **Static Pods:** Static pods are defined directly on the node and bypass the apiserver.
-Since the kubelet has the gate enabled, if `spec.resources.limits.pid` is present, the kubelet will enforce the configured validation and apply the pod-level PID limit logic accordingly.
+Since the kubelet has the gate enabled, if `spec.resources.limits.pids` is present, the kubelet will enforce the configured validation and apply the pod-level PID limit logic accordingly.

 **Both ON:** Full enforcement.
-The kubelet declares `PerPodPIDLimit` in `node.status.declaredFeatures`, the scheduler places pods on compatible nodes, the apiserver validates, and the kubelet enforces `min(podPidsLimit, spec.resources.limits.pid)`.
+The kubelet declares `PerPodPIDLimit` in `node.status.declaredFeatures`, the scheduler places pods on compatible nodes, the apiserver validates, and the kubelet enforces `min(podPidsLimit, spec.resources.limits.pids)`.

 **Both OFF:** Feature disabled, existing behavior.

 Enable on apiserver and kubelet simultaneously.
 If rolling, enable apiserver first.
-The node-level `podPidsLimit` provides a safe fallback until kubelets are upgraded.
+Kubelet admission rejects pods with `spec.resources.limits.pids` when the gate is off, so there is no silent fallback to the node default.

-In clusters with mixed node versions or mixed cgroupsv1/v2 nodes, the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features)) mitigates version skew automatically.
-Only nodes that declare `PerPodPIDLimit` receive pods with `spec.resources.limits.pid`, preventing kubelet admission rejections that would put the pod into a non-retriable `Failed` state.
+In clusters with mixed node versions, the Node Declared Features framework ([KEP-5328](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features)) mitigates version skew automatically.
+Only nodes with the feature gate enabled declare `PerPodPIDLimit` and receive pods with `spec.resources.limits.pids`. cgroupsv1 incompatibility on such nodes is surfaced as a kubelet admission rejection.

 ## Production Readiness Review Questionnaire